Going Beyond the Classroom: Super-Curriculars That Impress UK Admissions

 On the other hand, extra-curriculars are generally non-academic activities which take place outside the classroom, such as sports, music, drama, volunteering, or part-time work.
 They help you develop personal interests, as well as soft and transferable skills

-UK Universities Prefer Super-curricular Activities
+Why UK Universities Value Super-curricular Activities

-Do Super-Curricular Activities have to be Expensive?
+Are Super-Curricular Activities Expensive?

 📚 1.
 Wider Reading